AlbertSu123/website/content/posts/defi/Cosmos.md

 1. Shared execution layer
 2. Smart contracts

-Ethereum developers just play around in smart contracts, don't need to worry about consensus, etc.
-"The big brain giga-chads nerdsniped me into Cosmos"

-- Scott Sunarto

-## What do I mean when I saw Cosmos?
+## What do I mean when I say Cosmos?

 - Not Cosmos Hub
 - Not $ATOM